Women's Development

 Aurora is made up of a mix of development days, action learning sets and online resources, and includes mentoring by a senior member of University staff.
 While most sessions are run online, there are some opportunities to meet with your cohort in person, travel costs for this are to be agreed and covered by your school or department budget.

-It is important that as part of the programme, you are able to attend all sessions as outlined below.
+It is important that as part of the programme, you are able to attend all sessions.

 The University sponsors a number of places on the programme and applications are reviewed by a panel to decide which applicants will be given a place, and the decision of its members is final.